dallasfoley/progress-tracker-backend/README.md

 1. Certbot validates domain ownership
 2. Downloads certificates and stores them in /etc/letsencrypt/
-3. Modifies nginx config to include SSL certificate paths
+3. Modifies NGINX config to include SSL certificate paths
-4. Reloads nginx to apply changes
+4. Reloads NGINX to apply changes
-5. Sets up automatic renewal via cron job
+5. Sets up automatic renewal via cronjob

 ### HikariCP

-HikariCP gives us a connection pool for MySQL which allows us to manage multiple connections to the database at once and reuse them if possible, helping to optimize performance and resource usage.
+HikariCP gives us a connection pool for MySQL, which allows us to manage multiple connections to the database at once and reuse them if possible, helping to optimize performance and resource usage.

 ### SLF4J